lbp-dev/markdowner/README.md

 # Markdowner

-Simple rails gem to use Markdown files in your views.
+Enable Markdown files in your `app/views/`

 ## Usage

 After installing the gem you can create and use markdown files in your view folders.

-The markdown files are rendered as html using the redcarpet gem.
+- Markdown files are rendered as HTML using the [redcarpet](https://github.com/vmg/redcarpet) gem.

 ### Syntax Highlighting

-Markdowner comes with the [prismjs](https://prismjs.com/) library for syntax highlighting.
-You're free to use any other library you like, just skip this section and include your own.
+- Markdowner allows you to opt in to the [prismjs](https://prismjs.com/) library for syntax highlighting.

+  - You're free to use any other library instead, just skip this section and use your preferred syntax highlighter.

   - To enable it add the following to your layout.

 ```language-erb
  <%= stylesheet_link_tag 'markdowner/prism', media: 'all' %>